decent-labs/topaz/api.md

 ## Trust your data

-Use the `/trust` endpoint to send your business-valuable data to Topaz to be processed.
+Use the `/trust` endpoint to send a hash of your business-valuable data to Topaz to be processed.
+The POST status code is used for new objects which have not yet been seen by Topaz, and does not require a `UUID` parameter.

 ### Request